Slow Pitch Jigging in Shallow Water

 So, you think 603-3 is too strong for a 160g jig.
-I assume you’ve seen my video.
-You see the spring back action of your rod is faster and smaller than mine.
+You must have seen my video.
+And you see the spring back action of your rod is faster and smaller than mine.
 Is that correct?

 Generally speaking, 603-3 is good for slow-pitching 130g to 180g jig.
 But it also depends on the currents and depth, in other words, the total amount of water resistance that your line catches.
 Your water is shallow, but your boat is sea-anchored, not spankered, so my guess was that 603-3 with 150g to 180g would be a perfect match.

 There are some degrees in slow pitch setting and the appropriate types of jigs .